silverqx/TinyORM/docs/query-builder.md

     DB::table("users")->where("votes", ">", 100).remove();

+> {note} 'delete' can not be used as the method name because it is the reserved word.

-You may also pass record `id` to the `remove` method as the first argument, it is a shortcut method, which internally calls `where`:
+You may also pass record `id` to the `remove` method as the first argument, it is the shortcut method, which internally calls `where`:

     DB::table("users")->remove(2);